caoimhin-m/caoimhin-m/README.md

 ### Hi there 👋

+Céad míle fáilte.
+(A thousand welcomes)

+My name is Caoimhin Malone.
+I'm from ireland and very proud of it.

+I'm currently studying electronic and computer engineering in University of Galway.

+Slán anois agus tóg go bog é.
+(Goodbye now and take it easy)

 <!--
 **caoimhin-m/caoimhin-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.